isene/RTFM/README.md

-y      | Copy path of selected item to primary selection (for pasting with middle mouse button) Y      | Copy path of selected item to clipboard Ctrl-y | Copy content of right pane to clipboard
-S      | Show comprehensive system info (system, CPU, filesystem, latest dmesg messages) Ctrl-n | Invoke navi (see https://github.com/denisidoro/navi) with any output in right pane
+y      | Copy path of selected item to primary selection (for pasting with middle mouse button) Y      | Copy path of selected item to clipboard Ctrl-y | Copy content of right pane to clipboard Ctrl-d | Create a new directory (a shortcut for ":mkdir ") Ctrl-n | Invoke navi (see https://github.com/denisidoro/navi) with any output in right pane S      | Show comprehensive system info (system, CPU, filesystem, latest dmesg messages)

 ## Keyboard cheat sheet
 ![RTFM keyboard cheat sheet](img/rtfm-kb.png)